nanxiaobei/hugo-paper/README.md

 A simple Hugo theme inspired by the popular iOS note-taking app, Bear.

-## Overview

-First Iteration: Build-time themes
+## First Iteration: Build-time themes

 Configure by setting